HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 By default, the output will be a data table.
 But don't worry—we can easily create a chart from this data!
 Just click the "+" icon next to the "Table" and select the "Visualization" option.
 You'll see a chart generated using the query results.

-Visualizing the data in Bar chart format
+Visualizing the data in a bar chart format within the notebook - Databricks Dashboards

-Visualizing the data in Bar chart format
+Visualizing the data in a bar chart format within the notebook - Databricks Dashboards

 You now have a simple visualization of the passenger count data.
 Feel free to explore different chart types and formats to find the best way to present your insights.
-We'll cover more customization options later, but for now, play around with the available settings to see what works best for your dataset.
+We'll cover more customization options later, but for now, experiment with the available settings to see what works best for your dataset.

 Step 8—Add Filters Using Databricks Widgets

-1. Text Input: This widget lets you capture single or multi-line text input, which is helpful for simple filtering or setting parameters.
+• Text Input: This widget lets you capture single or multi-line text input, which is helpful for simple filtering or setting parameters.

-2. Dropdown: The Dropdown widget provides a menu with a list of options to choose from, making it perfect for predefined categories and options.
+• Dropdown: The Dropdown widget provides a menu with a list of options to choose from, making it perfect for predefined categories and options.

-3. Combo Box: This widget combines a text box with a drop-down menu, allowing users to either type in a custom value or select an option from the list.
+• Combo Box: This widget combines a text box with a drop-down menu, allowing users to either type in a custom value or select an option from the list.

-4. Multiselect: The Multiselect widget displays a list with checkboxes, enabling users to select multiple options for flexible filtering and data segmentation.
+• Multiselect: The Multiselect widget displays a list with checkboxes, enabling users to select multiple options for flexible filtering and data segmentation.

 Creating a text widget using simple SQL is very easy!
 All you need to do is use the CREATE WIDGET TEXT statement.